JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 Will Danoff’s Contrafund has outperformed the S&P 500 over decades by mixing growth conviction with fundamental discipline.
 In 2025, Fidelity appointed co-managers **Asher Anolic** and **Jason Weiner** to ensure succession continuity after 34 years of solo management.([Bloomberg, 2025](https://www.bloomberg.com/news/articles/2025-04-11/contrafund-s-145-billion-man-gets-help-after-34-year-solo-run))

 His strategy is a form of value investing, staying flexible and looking for quality companies with high earnings per share.
-You can see more on his philosphy here:
+You can see more on his investment philosophy here:
 [Transcript: Will Danoff (Ritholtz, Sep 2020)](https://ritholtz.com/2020/09/transcript-will-danoff/)

 One of my concerns, is they do allocate a large portion of their funds to single stocks (e.g. META at 15% as of October 2025)